PranavMahajan25/SyncBox/SyncBox-Docs/docs/tutorials/tutorial2.md

 # Neuron mass model timeseries tutorial
+In Tutorial one we computed synchronization measures on output of two coupled oscillators.
+Now in this tutorial we will apply these measures to a pre-computed output of two coupled brain-inspired  neural networks.
-We demonstrate how to filter output timeseries from a simulation of Neuron mass model of two coupled LGNs and utilize the toolbox functions to estimate synchronozation measure estimates.
+We demonstrate how to filter output timeseries from a simulation of Neuron mass model of two coupled Lateral Geniculate Nuclei (LGNs) and utilize the toolbox functions to estimate synchronozation measure estimates.

 #### Construct appropriate filter.
 Appropriate filter construction is necessary for PLV calculation as we use Hilbert transform for phase extraction.
-Another variant using Morlet wavelet (which we have not implemented filters in it's own band so in that case filtering won't be necessary.
+Another variant using Morlet wavelet (which we have not implemented) filters in it's own band so in that case filtering won't be necessary.

 ``` matlab
 % THE TIME PARAMETERS AND VECTOR